FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/pricingcategory.md

 The PricingCategory column adheres to the following requirements:

-* PricingCategory MUST be present in the billing data and MUST be of type String.
+* PricingCategory MUST be present in the billing data when the provider supports pricing categorizations and MUST be of type String.
 * PricingCategory MUST be null if [SkuPriceId](#skupriceid) is null and MUST NOT be null if SkuPriceId is not null.
 * PricingCategory MUST be one of the allowed values.
 * PricingCategory MUST be "On-Demand" when pricing is predetermined at the standard rate for the [billing account](#glossary:billing-account).